m4xbrg/your-site/src/content/courses/math-la-inner-products.md

 tags: []
 ---

-This course elaborates on inner products, norms, orthogonality, projections, and orthonormal bases so that students gain intuition for geometric reasoning in abstract vector spaces.
+This course expands on Inner products, norms, orthogonality, projections, and orthonormal bases.
+Learners build intuition through examples, practice, and conceptual discussions that set the stage for deeper study.